 N e w s

-The week of March 2nd is forecast to bring cold weather to the area with wind chills on Monday prompting a warning.
-The high temperatures during the day are not expected to be much above 20 degrees with lows at night in the single digits.
-The daytime temperature should be above freezing, barely, by the end of the week.
-No snow or other precipitation is in the forecast at this time.
-There is still a significant amount of snow on the ground but it is packed hard.
-Warmer temperatures during the day may make snowshoes advisable for traction and support.
-It seems that snowshoes are a must in the Catskills and probably can be put on right at the trailhead.
+The week of April 13th started with a 70 degree day with sun and clear skies in Livingston Manor.
+At 8:30 PM the temperature was still 65 degrees.
+The warm weather is predicted to hang around for Monday with increasing clouds throughout the day.
+Tuesday's forecast is for cooler temperatures and rain. the rain may be heavy at times.
+Wednesday will be sunny but temperatures are only supposed to be in the mid 40's.
+Thursday will be warmer and sunny with Friday brining more of the same.
+Rain may return on Saturday and the temperature will be slightly cooler.
+Easter Sunday will be the better day with sunand this will continue into Monday.
+There is still snow and ice on the ground at higher elevations.
+The snow may be packed hard in the morning but warmer temperatures tend to make it softer later in the day.
+The warmer temperatures make snowshoes advisable for traction and support in some areas.
 There may be icy spots where spikes or full crampons are more appropriate.
 Remember, the weather forecast is only a prediction and always contains percentages.
 Be prepared and have a plan for the most likely and least likely forecast!
 Now is the time to put your favorite "ice grippers" in the pack and keep them there!
 Are you prepared to stay out overnight on a trail?
 Conditions in the morning can change drastically by afternoon.
 Conditions at the trailhead do not always reflect the conditions on the peaks!
 Variable trail and weather conditions are a hallmark of these mountains.
 BE CAREFUL AND BE PREPARED!